alexlana/handsforbots/readme.md

 The framework have three adapter types:
 - **Backend:** connect the framework to chatbots, assistants, online chat APIs etc
 - **Input:** create ways to send data to the back end like text, voice and other
-- **Output:** create interfaces to get data from back end to the user like text, audio, images and other
+- **Output:** create interfaces to show data from back end to the user like text, audio, images and other

 To do:
 - **GUI:** will load some visual framework like Botstrap, Material Design or other, and provide chatbot windows, mic button etc.

 ### Custom commands / function calls

 It is the way we can interact with the front end.
-It is possible to navigate in a website, open an image gallery etc. You can develop a function and then make the back end call your command / function / method. *The function do not need to be integrated with the framework core*, it will be simple called.
+It is possible to navigate in a website, open an image gallery etc. You can develop a function and then make the back end call it. <u>*You don't need to integrate the function with the framework core*</u>, it will be simple called, so you don't need to work harder, unless you want to take advantage of some of the framework's features.

 ### Framework folder structure